LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/chtmleditctrlbase-class.md

 ### <a name="parameters"></a>Paramètres

 *ppSrcElement*<br/>
-L’élément qui a déclenché l’événement.
+Élément qui a déclenché l’événement.

 ### <a name="return-value"></a>Valeur de retour